Diarrhea: Cancer-related causes and how to cope

 - Six or more loose bowel movements a day for more than two days

-- Blood in your stool
+- Blood in your stool or rectal area

 - Weight loss due to diarrhea

 - Fever of 100.5 degrees Fahrenheit (38 degrees Celsius) or higher